frederickaplan/fdh/files/PART3/fdh-3-5.md

 # Knowledge Modelling

+(This chapter may be put at the end of the the pipeline, for coherence and replace by a chapter on formal systems and rules.
+The new chapter rules could introduce the subject with Game as formal system, illustrating the idea with Minecraft for instance)

 ## Concepts

 The beauty of Knowledge modelling.
 Tables.
 Databases.
 Semantic web, Ontologies, URI, RDF, CIDOC-CRM, How to code event, places and influence.
 Metaknowledge.
 The Hypergraph